 - Provide a positive sustainable vision for the future so that individuals can see the opportunities to create a better world.

 Our Team / to tatou kapa

 Anthea has a BSc in Zoology with a focus in marine biology and a minor in Archaeology.
-She trained as a dive instructor at Dive Otago and in 2011 was awarded the Rolex Our World Underwater Scholarship for the Australasian region.
-Through the scholarship she was able to work on marine conservation efforts around the world.
-Upon arrival home she got involved with local organisations such as Our Seas Our Future and Project Aware.
+She trained as a PADI dive instructor at Dive Otago and in 2011 was awarded the Rolex Our World Underwater Scholarship for the Australasian region.
+Through this scholarship she was able to work with marine conservation efforts around the world.
+Upon arrival home she was involved with local organisations such as Our Seas Our Future and Project Aware.

 Anthea has worked in sustainability in Christchurch since 2016.
-Through her experience in conservation, sustainability and living a zero waste lifestyle, Anthea provides environmentally focused education throughout Christchurch with the support of Enviroschools.
+Through her experiences in conservation, sustainability and living a zero waste lifestyle, Anthea provides environmentally focused education throughout Christchurch.